nortikin/sverchok/docs/nodes/beta/objects_along_edge.rst

 - **VerticesR**.
 Vertices of the recipient mesh.
 This input is used only when "Edges" input mode is used.
 - **EdgesR**.
 Edges of the recipient mesh.
 These edges will be actually used as recipient edges.
 This input is used only when "Edges" input mode is used.
 - **Count**.
 Number of objects in array.
 This input is used only in "Count" scaling mode (see description of ``Scale mode`` parameter below).
+- **Padding**.
+Portion of the recipient edge length that should be left empty from both sides.
+Default value of zero means fill whole available length.

 Parameters
 ----------